ballerkobe808/invest/README - INVESTING.md

 - Quickbooks???

 - LLC (Single membership) is a disregarded entity and thus has no tax benefit for an individual holding property through it.
 Partnerships are different though.

+## PROCESS - Keeping up with the Rental

+## PROCESS - When Rental issues arise

 ### Real Estate Tax Benefits and Strategies